fhill2/legends-docs/docs/dev-data.md

 ### League of Legends Wiki - Data Retrieval

-Once our team recognized that building a custom data scraper for the League of Legends Wiki was consuming excessive resources, we began exploring alternative methods for extracting data from the dataset.
+Once our team recognized that building a custom data scraper for the League of Legends Wiki was consuming resources, we began exploring alternative methods for extracting data from the dataset.

 *ChooChooShoe's lol-damage-calculator web scraper*
 A League of Legends web scraper was found online, authored by Github user ChooChooShoe that scraped the same data we needed in our project.
 After finding this scraper, development on our custom data scraper was stopped, and effort was focused on editing ChooChooShoe's data scraper to fulfill the data requirements of the application.